-The citizens of Zurich enjoy the highest purchasing power in the world
+The citizens of Sydney enjoy the second-highest purchasing power in the world

 FRONT PAGE